Shirru/simple-chat-rest/README.md

 After passing the basic authentication, the user must be registered in the database (/api/user/register).

 URLs responds to (begin with /api):
-- `/user/register` - POST for adding user's info into DB
+- `/user/register` - POST for register user and adding into DB
 - `/user/{id}` - GET for getting info about user; PUT for updating status (online/offline)
 - `/user/{id}/contacts` - GET for getting user's contacts; POST for adding contact to user
 - `/user/{id}/contact/{phone}` - DELETE for deleting contact